Recently, a client asked Warner Lakes Dental how long a filling could reasonably be expected to last?

 Fist Aid for Lost Filling

 If a filling does crack or fall out, causing pain, drip some clove oil onto a cotton swab and apply it to the sensitive area.
 Clove oil can relieve pain and you can buy it at most chemists.
 Then, call us immediately at Warner Lakes Dental.
-Guaranteed same day dental emergency appointment!
+Same day dental emergency appointment available!

 The Warner Lakes Dental Experience